WebMBro/WebMConverter/README.md

 WebMConverter
 =============
+__Update: as you might have noticed, development is dead.
+If you're looking for subtitle support, try [nixxquality's fork](https://github.com/nixxquality/WebMConverter).__

 WebM for [censored].
 Basically, a wrapper around ffmpeg made for converting videos to WebM without having to use the command line.

 Download it [here](https://github.com/WebMBro/WebMConverter/releases).